AbhishekDhawan07/YouTube_Data_Analysis_MySQL_Project/README.md

-# 🎬 YouTube Data Analysis MySQL Project
+# 🎬 YouTube Data Analysis using MySQL

 A structured SQL analytics project built on a simulated YouTube dataset.
 This project covers the full spectrum of MySQL querying - from basic `SELECT` statements to advanced window functions, CTEs, anomaly detection, and revenue analytics - across six relational tables.